 View digital copies of his correspondence with the White House:

-Letter (5/4/62) from A. Philip Randolph to President Kennedy requesting a conference with him "concerning the increasingly worsening problems of the black laboring masses in our country."
+Letter (5/4/62; pages 40-41 in this folder) from A. Philip Randolph to President Kennedy requesting a conference with him "concerning the increasingly worsening problems of the black laboring masses in our country."

 Telegram (8/2/62) from A. Philip Randolph to the President: “I wish to extend congratulations to you on your timely forthright and constructive statement on racial tension in Albany Georgia.”

-Telegram (10/1/62) from A. Philip Randolph congratulating the President on his actions in the admission of James Meredith to the University of Mississippi.
+Telegram (10/1/62; pages 2-3 in this folder) from A. Philip Randolph congratulating the President on his actions in the admission of James Meredith to the University of Mississippi.

 Telegram (3/27/63) from A. Philip Randolph urging the President to send U.S. marshals and FBI agents to Greenwood, Mississippi where civil rights workers involved in voter registration had been attacked: “A white mob is gathering in the area.
 Absolutely imperative immediate federal action be taken.
 Reign of terror being waged against Negroes must end.”